CausticD/crontab-ui/README.md

     - The UI removes the 'backup' and '.db' parts to just show '2018-05-16 09:50:02' etc.
     - It still shows the newest on top, but it doesn't have to sort them.

+- Changed GitHub link in UI to be this fork.